nampham720/scraping-data-thesissketch/README.md

 # Thesis Sketch Up
 This project is a backend sketch for my Bachelor thesis.

-*There is also my unfinished personal document (as a test with 09 refs so far) for my Organisational Psychology.
-Please find the essay for **only** reference (because it has not been graded yet).
+*There is also my unfinished personal document (as a test with 09 refs so far) for the Organisational Psychology Course.
+Please find the essay as reference **only** (because it has not been graded yet).
 Thank you.*

 The idea is to create a self-built plagiarism check.
 So far, I can only work with checking similarity between documents.